Case Overview

 Can Ozempic cause bowel obstruction?

-Ozempic use may cause ileus, which often leads to intestinal obstruction.
-Ileus is when the intestines fail to contract normally and move food through and out of the body.
+Ileus is a condition that may lead to intestinal obstruction.
+Ileus is a specific condition that happens when the intestines fail to contract normally, and move food through and out of the body.
 This can lead to dangerous and potentially fatal blockages.
-Ileus and intestinal obstruction are sometimes used interchangeably to describe the same or similar condition.

-Constipation may be one of the first signs of ileus and intestinal obstruction.
+Constipation may be one of the first signs of ileus or intestinal obstruction.
 It is a listed side effect of Ozempic.
 Left untreated, constipation can lead to more severe and potentially fatal conditions like ileus.
 The FDA changed the Ozempic label to warn patients about the potential to develop blocked intestines.

 How does Ozempic cause bowel obstructions?

 Ozempic may cause bowel obstructions by slowing down how quickly food leaves the stomach.
 This slower, “delayed gastric emptying” keeps people fuller longer, balances blood sugar and helps with weight loss.
+When the stomach and intestines do not empty properly, blockages may occur.

 Symptoms of Ozempic intestinal blockage